hmnshudhmn24/codesensei-vscode-ai-typescript/README.md

 # 🧠 CodeSensei: VS Code AI Assistant

-**CodeSensei** is an AI-powered Visual Studio Code extension that helps you learn TypeScript as you code.
-It explains errors, reviews your code, and teaches concepts inline using the OpenAI API.
+**CodeSensei** is an intelligent VS Code extension that teaches TypeScript while you code.
+It offers inline suggestions, explains TypeScript errors in plain English, and enhances learning with real-time AI feedback.
+With an integrated “What does this do?” feature in the command palette, developers can instantly understand unfamiliar code snippets.
+Powered by OpenAI and built using the VS Code Extension API, CodeSensei transforms your editor into an interactive TypeScript mentor.